 04 of 04

 Airstones or bubblers, driven by an air pump, can also increase water movement, as well as add interest to the overall decor of the aquarium.
 Be aware that the bubbles themselves do not increase the dissolved oxygen in the water.
 However, the increased movement at the surface, due to bubbles rising through the water column, will improve oxygenation.
-The movement of the bubbles upward will also help break up thermal layers, thus evening out the water temperature in the aquarium.
-A variety of attractive bubblers, some that even incorporate special lighting, are available.
+The movement of the bubbles upward pushes water to the surface where it will by oxygenated, and will also help break up thermal layers, thus evening out the water temperature in the aquarium.
+A variety of attractive bubblers, some that even incorporate special lighting, are available at your local fish store.